paranext/paranext-extension-template/README.md

 To watch extension files (in `lib`) for changes:

-`npm run start:vite`
+`npm run watch`

 To build the extension once:

-`npm run build:vite`
+`npm run build`

-## Vite Build Explanation
+## Webpack Build Explanation

-This extension template is built by Vite in two steps: a WebView transpilation step and a packaging step:
+This extension template is built by webpack in two steps: a WebView transpilation step and a packaging step:

 ## Build 1: TypeScript WebView transpilation

-Vite prepares TypeScript WebViews for use and outputs them into `temp-vite` folders adjacent to the WebView files:
+Webpack prepares TypeScript WebViews for use and outputs them into `temp-webpack` folders adjacent to the WebView files:
 - Formats WebViews to match how they should look to work in Paranext
 - Transpiles React/TypeScript WebViews into JavaScript
 - Packages dependencies into the WebViews